stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 feature_image: "/uploads/venture capital and stratapp.jpg"

 ---
-_I was a VC.
-I personally loathed reviewing 250 opportunities and meeting 100 founders per year.
-But I loved the bit that came after: deal structuring, deal closing and working with inspiring founders._

 # my VC role

 The post-deal aspects of the VC role were just awesome, balancing my time across four things: